a16z/a16z-contracts/licenses/pr0b/README.md

 Sec/Misc/LawAndForum/0.md:

 CodersNote=Made this large "Governing Law & Arbitration" Section into a separate object (file) which is referenced in the forms.
 Could have called it Sec/Misc/GoverningLawAndArbitration/ but expressed it a bit more generally.
 Also did this for HateSpeech.
 Eventually, would likely do it for all Sections, creating a library from which the forms are formed, and providing subject-specific targets for improvement, commentary, recomposition and the like.
-For fun: you can drill down in a document and render parts of it <a href="http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/PrOb/licenses/CBE-Exclusive.md&key=Other.LawAndForum.Sec">http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/PrOb/licenses/CBE-Exclusive.md&key=Other.LawAndForum.Sec</a>
+For fun: you can drill down in a document and render parts of it <a href="http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md&key=Other.LawAndForum.Sec">http://www.commonaccord.org/index.php?action=doc&file=G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md&key=LawAndForum.Sec</a>

 CodersNote=Parameterized the Arbitration Seat and the Choice of Law as {ArbitrationSeat.cl} and {Law.State.the} (!).
-The parameters are fulfilled (dereferenced) in CBE-Exclusive.md with the original choices (NY or plaintiff county, and NY law).
+The parameters are fulfilled (dereferenced) in CBE-Exclusive.md using the original choices (NY or plaintiff county, and NY law).
 These choices are defaults and can be overridden in instances.

 LawyersNote=What happens to choice of seat for the arbitration if the plaintiff is outside the US?